Veams/documentation/methodology/css/modifiers/methodology__cssModifiers.md

 #### General Principles

-The following example shows you the usage of a modifier (`.is-active`) on a navigation element:
+The the example to the right shows the usage of a modifier (`.is-active`) on a navigation element:

 - A modifier change is a small change.
 This could be a different background color, float direction or font-size.